 Your home search should begin with obtaining formal loan pre-approval—so that you fully understand your financing options, what you can afford, and what your closing costs and ongoing housing expenses will be.
-Furthermore, a lender pre-approval letter significantly strengthens your position when it is time to make your purchase offer to the Seller.
-Your loan agent will guide you through the pre-approval process, which involves the submittal, to chosen lenders, of your loan application and accompanying documentation regarding employment, income, assets, debts and credit history.
+These days pre-approval is not enough.
+Most buyers are getting fully underwritten so they can write non-contingent offers.
+Your loan agent will guide you through the underwriting process, which involves the submittal, to chosen lenders, of your loan application and accompanying documentation regarding employment, income, assets, debts and credit history.

 You have already been loan pre-approved; now the lender must approve the specific purchase terms and the property itself.
 This involves review and approval of the purchase contract, the property appraisal, the Preliminary Title Report, and any other supporting documentation required.
 Depending on the lender, the property and specific circumstances, this process typically takes from fourteen to thirty days.

 The property has appraised satisfactorily and all supporting documentation approved by the lender.
 The lender issues a formal loan commitment letter, and the purchase contract’s loan contingency is removed.